abisummers/abisummers.github.io/src/content/guide/visit-paris.md

 ---
 title: Visit Paris with me!
-description: services that I offer, from personalised guided tours to planning an itinerary based on your wishes
+description: The experiences I offer, from personalised guided tours to planning an itinerary based on your criteria
 publishedDate: 2024-08-18
 themes: ["tour"]
 ---